dib-lab/elvers/docs/about_and_configure.md

   extra: ''
 ```

-Override default params for any program by modifying the values for any of the paramters under that program name.
+Override default params for any program by modifying the values for any of the parameters under that program name.
 For example, if you'd like to download data instead of link it from another location on your machine, modify `download_data` to `True` under the `get_data` program.
 We provide an `extra` parameter wherever possible to give you access to additional command-line parameters for each program that we have not specifically enabled changes for.

 For example, under the `trimmomatic` section, you can modify the "extra" param to pass any extra trimmomatic parameters, e.g.: